Striking the right balance with FinTech law and how we can solve many of the world’s most pressing issues with innovative FinTech

 Bitcoin is the world’s first decentralized digital currency and as such it is unique and represents a significant advancement in FinTech, in its own right and because it is run on the Blockchain.
 For the first time, it solves the “double spend” problem and makes it possible for transactions to occur online without the need for an intermediary.

-Although many people have challenged us on this point, and it may appear an oxymoron to say so, financial transactions on any distributed ledger tech, including the Blockchain, are designed to be trustless and therefore they are trustworthy.
+Although it may appear an oxymoron to say so, financial transactions on any distributed ledger tech, including the Blockchain, are designed to be trustless and therefore they are trustworthy.
 They are designed with a lack of trust in respect of all the users, which makes the system trustworthy.

-It’s no secret that digital currencies have certain financial crime perils such as money laundering, tax evasion, bribery, sanctions avoidance and terrorist financing risks.
-And it has consumer protection risks that are largely discounted that must be addressed by governments.
+It’s no secret that digital currencies have significant financial crime perils such as money laundering, tax evasion, bribery, sanctions avoidance and terrorist financing risks.
+And it has equally significant consumer protection risks that are largely discounted that must be addressed by governments.
 With all risks, they can be mitigated.

 Despite the risks, FinTech like distributed tech, Bitcoin and the Blockchain hold enormous promise.

 Financial freedom and escape from, inter alia, human trafficking for victims and support for aid agencies in times of crisis